Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 The culture of Sicily has been experiencing increasing international success in recent decades.
 Thousands of tourists every year visit this beautiful island, being fascinated by its culture and the large number of traditions it still preserves.

-Between desserts, first courses and side dishes of unquestionable quality, the cuisine of Sicily will never cease to amaze you.
-Come and try it for yourself!
+Between desserts, first courses, and side dishes of unquestionable quality, the cuisine of Sicily will never cease to amaze you.
+Come and try delicious Sicilian typical dishes for yourself!

 It is an appetizing, natural, and fanciful side dish, that represents one of the symbolic specialities of Sicilian gastronomy.
 It contains the history, the diversity, and the complexity of typical herbs and spices of the Mediterranean scrub and it is a pride of local culinary tradition.